 Tana is a Board member at WCOM, the Treasurer for Balance and Accuracy in Journalism, and a Steering Committee member of the Women’s International League for Peace and Freedom (WILPF).
-She earned her history Ph.D. at Duke, and her varied work background includes clerking for Ronald Reagan, traveling Europe as a performer, and working at UNC Chapel Chapel Hill as an academic administrator.
+She completed Ph.D. coursework in history at Duke, and her varied work background includes clerking for Ronald Reagan, traveling Europe as a performer, and working at UNC Chapel Chapel Hill as an academic administrator.
 Her passion is advocating for environmental and economic sustainability, starting at the grassroots

 Take a look at the guest roster, and be sure to listen in on 103.5 FM to hear from these fantastic members of our community.

 May 23 – Vimala Rajendran, Local Legend and Restaurateur; Owner of Vimala’s Curryblossom Café in Chapel Hill